abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:e83a93f2a8
 ## Undo committed changes: checkout
 Previously, we discussed how you can undo changes that weren't already committed.
 However, sometimes you commit a change, and only realize later that you'd prefer to roll back.
+Although there is no way to do this via the RStudio user interface, it is easily accomplished using RStudio console.

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:9c1c3faf15
 ## Introduction to GitHub